MicrosoftDocs/visualstudio-docs/docs/install/use-command-line-parameters-to-install-visual-studio.md

 ::: moniker-end

-The Visual Studio installer can be found here: `C:\Program Files (x86)\Microsoft Visual Studio\Installer\setup.exe`.
+The Visual Studio Installer can be found here: `C:\Program Files (x86)\Microsoft Visual Studio\Installer\setup.exe`.
 Note that you can't initiate the installer programmatically from same directory that the installer resides in.

 ## Install, Update, Modify, Repair, Uninstall, and Export commands and command-line parameters